qminer/qtopology/docs/topology-definition.md

     - `name`: name of the topology
     - `coordination_port`: Port where coordinator listens to worker registrations
     - `heartbeat`: Defines heartbeat frequency in msec
     - `initialization`: Optional.
-File where initialization code resides.
+List of initialization scripts:
+        - Single initialization script
             - `working_dir`: working directory where initialization file is located.
             - `cmd`: name of the file where initialization code resides.
             - `init`: initialization object that is sent to initialization code in `init()` method
     - `shutdown`: Optional.
-File where shutdown code resides.
+List of shutdown scripts:
+        - Single shutdown script
             - `working_dir`: working directory where initialization file is located.
             - `cmd`: name of the file where initialization code resides.
 - `workers`: array of worker definitions (with logical names, not physical addresses)
     - `name`: worker name
 - `spouts`: array of spout definitions